-Ultimate Care Rhapsody is part of the Ultimate Care Group Limited.
-It is certified to provide services for up to 72 people requiring rest home or hospital level services.
+Ultimate Care Ranburn is part of the Ultimate Care Group Limited.
+It is certified to provide services for up to 71 people requiring rest home (inclusive of secure dementia care) or hospital level services.
 The facility is managed by a facility manager and a clinical nurse services manager.
-Occupancy on the first day of this audit was 62 residents.
+Occupancy on the first day of this audit was 64 residents.
 There have been no significant changes to services at the facility since the last audit.

-This certification audit was conducted against the Health and Disability Services Standards and the service contracts with the district health board.
+This certification audit was conducted against the Health and Disability Services Standards Nga Paerewa NZS8134:2021 and the service contracts with the district health board.